 Migration to Universal Prompt for your Atlassian Cloud application is a two-step process:

-We've already updated the Duo Atlassian Cloud application to support the Universal Prompt when it's ready, so there's no action required on your part to update.
-The "Universal Prompt" section of this application's details page in the Admin Panel reflects this status today as "New Prompt Ready".
+We've already updated the Duo Atlassian Cloud application hosted in Duo's service to support the Universal Prompt when it's ready, so there's no action required on your part to update the application.
+The "Universal Prompt" section of this application's details page in the Admin Panel reflects this status today as "Waiting on Duo".

 Click the See Update Progress link to view the Universal Prompt Update Progress report.
 This report shows the update availability and migration progress for all your Duo applications in-scope for Universal Prompt support.